 During his tenure at WSU, Pleasant helped lead the team to a 25-5 record, a top 5 ranking in the country, a conference championship and an NCAA Division II Sweet Sixteen appearance.
-Pleasant completed his master’s degree in Education in 1999 while coaching at UT-Martin.
+Pleasant completed his master’s degree in education in 1999 while coaching at UT-Martin.

 The Pleasant family experienced some personal struggles after moving back to Rochester Hills as Rachel survived a brain tumor and several surgeries.
 Rachel and Klint frequently travel to various places as they speak about their incredible journey.
-Klint also preaches part-time at the Lake Orion Church of Christ.
+Klint also preaches on a regular basis throughout the region and is currently preaching part-time for the South Lyon Church of Christ.

+Tom Webb enters his sixth year on the Rochester College Basketball staff after two seasons as an assistant coach for the Purdue Calumet’s men’s basketball program.
+Webb played a crucial role in the PUC basketball program by heading up recruiting, film exchange and player development.
 Webb is no stranger to the RC basketball program where he was a four-year player, helped the team record four 20-win seasons, including a school-record 26 victories in his senior campaign.
 Webb also helped the Warriors earn four-straight USCAA national tournament appearances, while serving as the team captain on the 2008-09 squad that advanced to the national championship game.